Eagletown, Oklahoma: History

-Some white settlers had moved to the area near Mountain Fork River around the present Eagletown during the early 19th Century, when the area was known as Miller County, Arkansas. but a boundary change in the 1820s put this area into Indian Territory.
+Some white settlers had moved to the area near the Mountain Fork River around the present Eagletown during the early 19th century, when the area was known as Miller County, Arkansas, but a boundary change in the 1820s put this area into Indian Territory.
 The white settlers were forced to move elsewhere in order to resettle the Choctaw tribe from Mississippi.
 When the first Choctaws arrived in 1832, they found fields that had been cleared for farming and cabins that had housed the previous inhabitants.
 As required by treaty, the Army established a feeding point here for the distribution of rations.
 An estimated 852 people were receiving rations here in April 1832.
 By 1834, the number of people here had grown by 1,500.

 The Choctaws invited some of the white missionaries to join them in the move to Indian Territory.
 The first of these was Rev. Loring S. Williams, who was sent by the American Board of Commissioners for Foreign Missions in 1832.
 By July 1832, Williams established a station he called Bethabara on the west bank of the Mountain Fork River.
 The crossing was marked by a very large cypress tree that was called "the oldest tree in Oklahoma", dating back to before the Christian Era.
 He organized the first church in Choctaw country in 1834 and opened a school the next year.
 He also obtained the authority to establish a post office in 1834, and served as the first postmaster.
 The post office and the town were then known as "Eagle Town."
 The name of both was officially changed to "Eagletown" on December 16, 1892.
 Another missionary, Reverend Cyrus Byington, arrived in late 1835.
 Byington spent 31 years here, and was noted for translating both religious and secular materials into a written Choctaw language that he created.
 He established the Stockbridge Mission on the other (east) side of the river from Bethabara.
 He was most noted for producing the Dictionary of the Choctaw Language.
 Byington also supervised the adjacent Iyanubbi Female Seminary, a boarding school for Choctaw girls that operated from 1844 until 1861.